StrangeBeeCorp/docs/docs/thehive/configuration/update-service-configuration.md

     #### Mandatory elements

      * Protocol: Either `http` or `https`, depending on whether you [configured HTTPS using a reverse proxy](./ssl/configure-https-reverse-proxy.md).
-     * Hostname: The DNS name or IP address that users enter in their browser.
+     * Host name: The DNS name or IP address that users enter in their browser.

     #### Optional elements